downshift-js/downshift/src/hooks/useMultipleSelection/README.md

   `activeIndex` as the user keys around.
 By default, `downshift` will assume the `index` is the order in which you're calling `getSelectedItemProps`.
 This is often good enough, but if you find odd behavior, try setting this explicitly.
-  It's probably best to be explicit about `index` when using a windowing library like `react-virtualized`.

 Optional properties: